-As described above, prior to making investment decisions, the Investment Adviser carries out checks against the Company's investment policy, which only permits investment into renewable infrastructure and supporting technologies such as energy storage.
+As described above, prior to making investment decisions, the Investment Adviser carries out checks against the Company's investment policy (which included confirming no project is an Excluded Projects), which only permits investment into renewable infrastructure and supporting technologies such as energy storage.
 An ESG due diligence questionnaire has been created for use as part of the investment process, which includes an exclusionary list.
 The Company is committed to continuing its work on integrating processes to ensure compliance with social and governance safeguards, in particular around respect for human rights, labour rights, anti-bribery, anti-corruption, and sanctions.